noracast/podcastfreaks.com/README.md

 ## Daily build

-This project will be deploy daily by calling Netlify's 'Build hooks' from [Zapier](https://zapier.com/app/editor/56354921/overview).
+This project will be deploy daily by calling Netlify's 'Build hooks' from IFTTT.

 ## Forms